Harsh-Ratna/Scientific-Image-Classifier-for-Biomedical-Image-Dataset-using-Computer-Vision/readme.md

 Team Dataverse- Scientific Image Classifier
 --------------------------------------------
-please open team final ppt to get an idea of our approach.
+please open team dataverse final ppt to get an idea of our approach.

 The zip file contains 4 notebooks, in order of,
 1) Data Preparation, Processing and Visualization.ipynb